 For example, to run the tests using the DbUnit Oracle10DataTypeFactory and the Oracle 10 JDBC driver for JDK 1.4, use this command:

-mvn clean test -Poracle10-ojdbc14
+mvn clean verify -Poracle10-ojdbc14

 List all profiles using this command: